pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

 How-To Example Code
 ===================
-We can get a list of connected controllers by using 'arcade.get_joysticks()'.
+We can get a list of connected controllers by using :`code:arcade.get_joysticks()`.
 This will give you a list of current connected controllers.
-:code:`joysticks = arcade.get_joysticks()\nif joysticks:\nif joysticks:`
-if joysticks:
-    self.joystick = joysticks[0]
-    self.joystick.open()
-else:
-    print("There are no joysticks.")
-    self.joystick = None`
 How to use buttons
 ===================
 How to use hatHow to use ranged triggers (like for acceleration)